 Age requirements are the same as a private pilot, solo at age 16 and obtain a license at age 17.
 No upper age limit for sport or private pilots.

 What are the medical requirements for a Sport Pilot?

 First and foremost, same as all pilots flying any aircraft, you must personally determine before each flight you are medically fit to operate the aircraft in a safe manner.

-Second, a valid U.S. driver’s license can be used for medical eligibility in which the same restrictions on a driver’s license, such as wearing glasses, are applicable when flying a airplane LSA as a sport pilot.
+Second, a valid U.S. driver’s license can be used for medical eligibility in which the same restrictions on a driver’s license, such as wearing glasses, are applicable when flying an airplane LSA as a sport pilot.

 It should be noted that if an FAA third-class medical was suspended, denied, or revoked, this must be cleared before using a driver’s license as medical eligibility to fly as a sport pilot.
-Private pilots should simply let their third-class medical expire and use their driver’s license as a medical eligibility rather than failing an FAA medical exam and having to go back to clear it.
+Private pilots should simply let their third-class medical expire and use their driver’s license as medical eligibility rather than failing an FAA medical exam and having to go back to clear it.

-A third-class medical can also be used as medical eligibility for a Sport Pilot in place of a driver’s license for medical eligibility along with a government issued photo ID both in place of a using a single current drivers license.
+A third-class medical can also be used as medical eligibility for a Sport Pilot in place of a driver’s license for medical eligibility along with a government-issued photo ID both in place of a using a single current drivers license.

-MORE Frequently Asked Questions About Sport Pilot & Light Sport Aircraft
+MORE Frequently Asked Questions About Sport Pilot & Light-Sport Aircraft